Kingjux/website-downloader/README.md

 ## How to run it on Termux/Vps/Pc
-- Copy paste thrse commands one by one:
+- Copy paste these commands one by one:
 ```
 git clone https://github.com/mouricedevs/website-downloader.git
 ```